Code-Institute-Submissions/django-e-commerce-pc-shop/README.md

 ## Deployment

-- This development tutorial will work with the assumption that:
+- This deployment tutorial will work with the assumption that:
   - [Gitpod](https://www.gitpod.io/) will be used as a local IDE,
   - [GitHub](https://github.com/) as local storage for your code,
   - [Gmail](https://accounts.google.com/) as email service provider,